lammps/lammps/doc/src/fix_mdi_qmmm.rst

 The *virial* keyword setting of yes or no determines whether LAMMPS will request the QM code to also compute and return a 6-element symmetric virial tensor for the system.

-The *add* keyword setting of *yes* or *no* determines whether the energy and forces and virial returned by the QM code will be added to the LAMMPS internal energy and forces and virial or not.
-If the setting is *no* then the default :doc:`fix_modify energy <fix_modify>` and :doc:`fix_modify virial <fix_modify>` settings are also set to *no* and your input scripts should not set them to yes.
-See more details on these fix_modify settings below.

-Whatever the setting for the *add* keyword, the QM energy, forces, and virial will be stored by the fix, so they can be accessed by other commands.
-See details below.

-The *every* keyword determines how often the QM code will be invoked during a dynamics run with the current LAMMPS simulation box and configuration of atoms.
-The QM code will be called once every *Nevery* timesteps.

 The *connect* keyword determines whether this fix performs a one-time connection to the QM code.
 The default is *yes*.
 The only time a